ioanniskalogridis/Robust-functional-linear-regression/README.md

 data(tecator)
 ```

 Then, we extract the functional predictor and the response variable.
+We may plot the predictor curves and the responses variable in order to visualize the data.
 ```
 x <- tecator$absorp.fdata
 x <- x$data